 Please note, students admitted to the Ph.D. program who do not wish to complete the program may be considered for an M.S.E. degree with approval from the department and the Graduate School.
 Ph.D. students who have already been awarded the incidental M.A. are not eligible to earn an M.S.E.

 Every Ph.D. student is required to serve a minimum of one semester as an assistant in instruction (teaching assistant), to broaden the student’s experience and expose him or her to the other side of the instructional process.
-Under special circumstances, to be discussed with the director of graduate studies, this requirement can be lifted.
+For students who secure certain competative fellowships that do not allow teaching, this requirement can be lifted with approval from the DGS.
 Students are expected to serve six AI hours, which equates to twenty hours/week for the semester.
 Six AI hours is based on the number of contact hours each week with undergraduates.
 Students generally serve in their second year of graduate study, never in their first.
 Some students may serve more than once, if the student so desires, if AI service is needed to ensure a student’s continued financial support, or if the department cannot fill the AI position otherwise.
 In addition, some “half” (“three-hour”) AI positions may be available, which should require 10 hours/week; these would normally be filled by students who have already completed their term of “full” AI service.

 The doctoral dissertation must demonstrate the student’s independent research and mastery of the field and must extend existing knowledge or present a significant new interpretation of known phenomena.
 The dissertation must be approved by the student’s research adviser and a knowledgeable second reader.

 The final public oral examination culminates the student’s graduate studies.
-A faculty committee examines the student’s technical mastery of the material in the dissertation and the second proposition.
+A faculty committee examines the student’s technical mastery of the material in the dissertation.

-The M.S.E. is a research-based master's degree, culminating in an M.S.E. thesis describing the student's original research.
+The Master of Science in Engineering (M.S.E.) is a research-based master's degree, culminating in an M.S.E. thesis describing the student's original research.
 Each candidate's experience is broadened through satisfactory completion of six graduate courses in chemical and biological engineering.
 The typical duration of M.S.E. study is 18 to 24 months (three to four academic terms with summer in between); students admitted in candidacy for the M.S.E. degree typically have support from their employers or from external fellowships.

 M.S.E. students must successfully complete a minimum of six graduate-level courses from either the chemical and biological engineering curriculum or approved technical electives.